Duration: 3 years full time

 Where a course specifies subject-specific requirements at A-level, T-level applicants are likely to be asked to offer this A-level alongside their T-level studies.

 Your future career

-We will help students to recognise their own strengths, skills and abilities so that they can make strong applications for their chosen job or further study.
-We also provide support through a dedicated careers course, which includes: employability workshops, events and guess speakers.
+We will help you to recognise your own strengths, skills and abilities so that you can make strong applications for your chosen job or further study.
+We also provide support through short dedicated careers modules, which include employability workshops, events and guest speakers.

 Other essential costs***: There are no single associated costs greater than £50 per item on this course.

 How do I pay for it?
 Find out more about funding options, including loans, scholarships and bursaries.
 UK students who have already taken out a tuition fee loan for undergraduate study should check their eligibility for additional funding directly with the relevant awards body.